 b.
 Revenues over past two years.
 A firm must show it has been conducting business within its primary industry for at least two full years.
 An applicant firm can satisfy this requirement by submitting copies of federal tax returns to prove it generated revenues within its primary industry during the two most recent years prior to the date of its 8(a) application.
 If you only possess one year of business tax returns, you must submit a waiver request.

 c.
 Contracts within primary industry.
-A firm must prove to the SBA that it has generated revenues through multiple contracts (typically 3 or more contracts from different customers, none of which should account for 70% or more of revenue), within its primary industry / primary line of business.
-The SBA will want to see signed and executed copies of contracts as well as invoices and bank records, check copies, or other documentation proving customer payments have been received.
+A firm must prove to the SBA that it has generated revenues through multiple contracts (typically 3 or more contracts from different customers, none of which should account for 70% or more of total revenue), within its primary industry / primary line of business.
+The SBA will want to see signed and executed copies of contracts, as well as invoices and bank records, check copies or other documentation proving customer payments have been received.
 The SBA wants to see a successful record of performance before granting a company 8(a) status.

 d.
 Expertise within primary industry.
 The SBA will examine the technical and managerial experience of the firm's owners and managers to ensure that the individuals in control of the company are capable of running it successfully.
 The SBA will place the most weight upon the technical and management experience of the socially and economically disadvantaged applicant(s).